Bring a Group

 You may also request a walking tour element for your group tour, either in place of visiting one of our buildings, or in addition to the "standard" tour.
 For example, you may wish to visit the Monroe House and Little Red Schoolhouse, and then, instead of visiting the 1884 Jewett House, request a short walking tour to nearby abolition-related sites.

 Note: A virtual tour is also available as an outreach program.

 Are you a myth buster?
 Can you call someone’s bluff?
 Come test your skills on this fun, thought-provoking 75-minute tour of the Oberlin Heritage Center's three historic buildings.
 This tour will include some Oberlin and national historical myths along the way, and at the end, we’ll explore what is fact or fiction.
 This tour is available year-round.

 Listen and learn how music was used for entertainment, fellowship, and teaching in nineteenth and early twentieth-century homes during this 60-minute guided tour of the historic properties at the Oberlin Heritage Center.
 Musicians and non-musicians alike will enjoy his opportunity to view musical artifacts up-close and hear sounds of the times.
 This tour is available year-round.

 Freedom’s Friends: Underground Railroad and Abolitionist History Walk

 “Oberlin is perhaps the most important station along the whole line of the Underground Railway.
 It has rendered the most important services to Freedom.
 It is second only to Canada as an asylum for the hunted fugitive.”
 Hear stories about Oberlin’s most famous freedom seekers and people known to have helped them make their way to freedom.
-This hour and thirty minute guided history walk is available for group reservations from April through October.
+This 90-minute guided history walk is available for group reservations from April through October.

 Note: The content of this history walk is also available as a bus tour and an outreach program.